-3223.
-No sign shall be erected that in any way creates a traffic hazard or obstructs traffic.
+- 3223.
+No sign shall be erected that in any way creates a traffic hazard or obstructs traffic. - 3224.

-3224.
 No sign shall be painted or posted directly on the exterior surface of any wall.
 All exterior attached signs shall be painted, posted or otherwise securely affixed to a substantial intermediary removable surface and such surface shall be securely affixed to the wall of the building.
 The foregoing, however, shall not prevent installation of a sign by individual letters or devices cut into or securely affixed to the exterior of a building, provided that such letters or devices have a minimum depth of projection of one fourth (1/4) of an inch.
-The construction of the sign shall comply with the State Building Code.

-3225.
-No sign shall be illuminated between the hours of 11:00 P.M. and 6:00 A.M. except signs on premises open for business.
+The construction of the sign shall comply with the State Building Code. - 3225.
+No sign shall be illuminated between the hours of 11:00 P.M. and 6:00 A.M. except signs on premises open for business. - 3226.

-3226.
 Only white lights shall be used for direct illumination of a sign.
 The illumination of any sign shall be shaded, shielded, directed and maintained at a sufficiently low intensity and brightness that it shall not affect the safe vision of operators of vehicles moving within the premises or on any adjacent public or private ways.

-3227.
-Any sign which advertises or identifies products, businesses, services or activities which are no longer sold, located or carried on at the premises shall be removed within 60 days.
+All illumination of any signage shall be Dark Sky Compliant per the International Dark Sky Association. - 3227.
+Any sign which advertises or identifies products, businesses, services or activities which are no longer sold, located or carried on at the premises shall be removed within 60 days. - 3230.

-3230.
 Sign Permits.
 All signs shall require a sign permit except as provided in Section 3250, herein.
 No sign which requires a sign permit shall hereafter be constructed except in conformity with a sign permit from the Building Inspector.
-Applications for building or sign permits shall be obtained from the Building Department and shall contain the following information:

-a. the location by street number, of the proposed sign;

-b. the name and address of the sign owner and the owner of the premises where the sign is to be located, if other than the sign owner;

-c. a scale drawing showing the proposed construction, method of installation or support, colors, dimensions, location of the sign on the site, and method of illumination;
+Applications for building or sign permits shall be obtained from the Building Department and shall contain the following information: - a. the location by street number, of the proposed sign; - b. the name and address of the sign owner and the owner of the premises where the sign is to be located, if other than the sign owner; - c. a scale drawing showing the proposed construction, method of installation or support, colors, dimensions, location of the sign on the site, and method of illumination;

-d. such other pertinent information as the Building Inspector may require to ensure compliance with the bylaw and any other applicable law; and e. the application must be signed by the owner of the sign and the owner of the premises where the sign is to be located.
+- d. such other pertinent information as the Building Inspector may require to ensure compliance with the bylaw and any other applicable law; and - e. the application must be signed by the owner of the sign and the owner of the premises where the sign is to be located. - 3231.

-3231.
 The Building Inspector shall refer all applications to the Design Review Board for recommendations in conformance with Section 6540 of this bylaw.
-The Design Review Board shall have the authority to reject any sign permit application which is not complete when submitted the Building Inspector should fail to act on an application for a sign permit within such 30 day period, the application shall be deemed to be denied.
+The Design Review Board shall have the authority to reject any sign permit application which is not complete when submitted - 3232.
+Time Limitations.
+The Design Review Board shall approve or disapprove any application for a sign permit within 30 days of receipt of the application.
+If the Building Inspector should fail to act on an application for a sign permit within such 30 day period, the application shall be deemed to be denied. - 3233.
+Fees.
+The Board of Selectmen shall establish and from time to time review a sign permit fee which shall be published as part of the sign permit application.